google/codeworld/web/help/GuideUnit1.md

     On the second line, instead of an *equation* to define `nametag`, this program just wrote an expression.
-Remember that your code is a glossary and everything in it should define a word.
+Remember that your code is a glossary, and everything in it should define a word.
 To correct this mistake you would add `nametag =` to the beginning of the second line.

     ~~~~~ . clickable